Every dog owner knows the struggle of muddy paw prints after going for a walk or playing outside.

 Bella the lab (scroll right to see her on Instagram) gets to enjoy this lavish dog shower with slick ebony subway tile and red mosaic tile accents.
 For added convenience, the bottom drawer pulls out to serve as a step.

-Black Marble-Look Dog Shower
+Black Stone-Look Dog Shower

 Ceramic Tile — Dog Showers’ Best Friend